Netdex/twinject/README.md

 H - Show/hide debug graphics
 / - Input debug command

+You can click the IMGUI windows to control twinject as well.
+(note: key controls have been temporarily replaced with IMGUI while I sort stuff out.)

 To close the bot, close the debug console window and the game will close after.
 Closing the game first may cause cleanup to not occur.